Yuanbo2020/SoundSCaper/Readme.md

-# SoundScape Describer (SSD): Soundscape Captioning with Sound Emotional Quality Network and Large Language Model
+# Automatic soundscape captioner (SoundSCaper): Soundscape Captioning using Sound Affective Quality Network and Large Language Model

 ## Introduction

-### 1. SSD Training steps
+### 1. SoundSCaper training steps

 1\) Download and prepare the dataset in [Dataset_ARAUS](Dataset_ARAUS); ARAUS can be downloaded [ARAUS_repository](https://github.com/ntudsp/araus-dataset-baseline-models/tree/main). <br> The labels of our annotated acoustic scenes and audio events are in [Dataset_ARAUS](Dataset_ARAUS).